-- Receives confidential and anonymous complaints of harassment and discrimination from members, staff, volunteers, externs, lobbyists and members of the public - Receives reports from members of the Legislative Assembly, appointing authorities and any person with managerial duties who have reporting obligations under LBPR 27 - Provides training for the Legislature and members of the Lobby on respectful workplace - Disseminates climate/culture surveys for the Legislature to evaluate conduct experienced within the Capitol - Provides support and services to any office of the Legislature pertaining to LBPR 27 compliance, respectful workplace concerns and preventative training, and equity issues
+- Receives confidential and anonymous complaints from members, staff, volunteers, externs, lobbyists and members of the public - Receives reports from members of the Legislative Assembly, appointing authorities and any person with managerial duties who have reporting obligations under LBPR 27. - Enforces Rule 27 by conducting the Rule 27 investigations or assigning the investigations to a contractor. - Provides mandatory training for members, staff, volunteers, externs, and lobbyists. - Disseminates climate/culture surveys for the Legislature to evaluate conduct experienced in the workplace and legislative business. - Provides support, services and process counseling to any person pertaining to LBPR 27 compliance, respectful workplace concerns and preventative training, and equity issues